 Corporate Social Responsibility (CSR) is increasingly present in the corporate world, as individuals themselves are more aware of the environmental emergency we are facing.

-In this approach, the world of events is often singled out: by its very nature intended to welcome the public (except in the case of virtual events), it can generate waste and wastefulness.
+In this approach, the world of events is often singled out: events by nature are intended to welcome the public (except in the case of virtual events), and they can generate waste and wastefulness.
 But the good news is that this industry is innovative, and therefore able to improve!

 So we've listed a few tips and service providers to help you organize more eco-friendly events!
-To make your self-diagnosis quick, what kind of organizer would you be among these three profiles?
+To quickly self-diagnose, ask yourself: what kind of organizer would I be among these three profiles?

 - Informed: The Informed event organizer is aware of the ecological repercussions of his activity and will therefore try to move (where possible) towards the most eco-responsible options, by raising awareness among participants and service providers.

-- Oriented: An Oriented event organizer will look from the outset for alternatives to as many polluting components of his event as possible: a short-circuit caterer, bamboo or stainless steel straws, reusable decorations...
-In the specifications, the ecological aspect is therefore clearly prioritized.
+- Oriented: An Oriented event organizer will look from the outset for alternatives to as many polluting components of his event as possible: a short-circuit caterer, bamboo or stainless steel straws, reusable decorations, etc. This type of event organizer is clearly prioritizing ecological consciousness.

-- Eco-design: An organizer concerned about its CSR policy will eco-design its event and focus on environmental issues and not the other way round: this is clearly an objective of 0 waste, which can help to address the ISO 20121 standard, which is the most recognized in terms of sustainable events.
+- Eco-design: An organizer concerned about his/her CSR policy will eco-design an event and focus on environmental issues first and foremost: this is clearly an objective of 0 waste, which can help to address the ISO 20121 standard, which is the most recognized in terms of sustainable events.

 The ISO 20121 standard and the charter for eco-responsible events

 To standardize the efforts of event organizers in a CSR approach, the ISO 20121 standard was created.
 It helps to improve the reputation of the company abiding by it and aids in applying a sustainable methodology for its events.

 What are its key points?